Skyiesac/MoodTrack/README.md

 ```

 This command will:
+1. Check and clear any processes using required ports (3002, 5184)
-1. Start the backend server (port 3002)
+2. Start the backend server (port 3002)
-2. Wait for the backend health check to pass
+3. Wait for the backend health check to pass
-3. Start the frontend development server (port 5184)
+4. Start the frontend development server (port 5184)

+The startup process includes automatic port management to prevent "Address already in use" errors.

 ### Health Checks